 Consider the example below.

-You can see that column "col1" is a parent of "col2", and "col2" is a parent of "col3", and "col3" is a parent of "col1" which takes us back to the start and forms a dependency loop - also known as a cyclic dependency.
+Column "col1" is a parent of "col2", and "col2" is a parent of "col3", and "col3" is a parent of "col1" which takes us back to the start and forms a dependency loop - also known as a cyclic dependency.

 If you try to add a mask to a column (or set it as sensitive) when it is in a cyclic dependency then you will receive an error message.
 For example, if we try to add a mask to "col1" then we would see the error message below.
 It will list the column path that forms the cyclic dependency.